Do U.S. Crime Rates Rise as Economy Falls?

 SULLIVAN: The biggest problem with localized violence is that its effects are often felt statewide or nationally.
 There are prison costs and overcrowding, failing educational efforts and increasing gang violence.
 Effects, Kennedy says, can be hard to see and harder to quantify.

-Professor ALFRED BLUMSTEIN (Criminologist, Carnegie Mellon University): The increasing outsourcing of jobs, low education, the diversion of police to dealing with terror incidents and the reduction of federal money, certainly doesn't bode well and could be a precursor.
+ALFRED BLUMSTEIN: The increasing outsourcing of jobs, low education, the diversion of police to dealing with terror incidents and the reduction of federal money, certainly doesn't bode well and could be a precursor.

 MONTAGNE: This is NPR News.